The Catholic American Thinker

 Simply stated, the Catholic American Thinker supports majoritarianism and opposes minoritarianism and totalitarianism.
 The same representative law applies to all men equally.

-We oppose all Leftist-Marxist ideological notions involving the end of international borders, the end of all national sovereignty and thus the end of the USA in favor of the Utopian ideal of a Global Village, Borderless Society, Internationalism or one-world governance or authority to be done by any other Leviathan State entity by any other name, including old time International Communism, the UN, or any World Court.
+We oppose all Leftist-Marxist ideological notions involving the end of international borders, the end of all national sovereignty and thus the end of the USA in favor of the Utopian ideal of a Global Village, New World Order, Borderless Society, Internationalism or one-world governance, or authority to be done by any other Leviathan State entity by any other name, including old time International Communism, the UN, or any World Court.
 Or any other unrepresentative entity.
-That means we also oppose government planned and controlled economies, and support free markets and free enterprise.
+That means we also oppose government planned and controlled economies, and support liberty of man, private property, free markets and free enterprise, i.e., Capitalism.

-We likewise oppose all international cross-border efforts by Islam, whose ultimate goal is Ummah, requiring the systematic forcible destruction of all other religions to achieve a one-world religion in blind submission to Islam, and, requiring the systematic forcible destruction of all other forms of civil government to achieve a one-world government by Islamic law, or Sharia.
-This is not describing any branch or subset of Islam, but the mainstream, orthodox teaching of Islam, openly preached in every mainstream Mosque on Earth.
-The ultimate goal of mainstream Islam is Ummah, by any means necessary.
+We likewise oppose all international cross-border efforts by Islam, whose ultimate goal is the achievement of global Ummah, requiring the systematic forcible destruction of all other religions to achieve a one-world religion in blind submission to Islam, and, requiring the systematic forcible destruction of all other forms of civil government to achieve a one-world government ruled by Islamic law.
+This is not describing any branch or subset of Islam, but the permanent, irrevocable, mainstream orthodox teaching of Islam, out of the mouth of Mohammed, recorded in the Koran, and openly preached in every mainstream Mosque on Earth.
+The ultimate goal of mainstream Islam is Global Ummah, by the sword, or by any means necessary.
 Ask a Moslem cleric about it.

 We support the sanctity of national borders and the continued existence of the United States of America, her Constitution and Constitutional government, and the strengthening and restoration of what's left of Western Culture.

-But the Catholic American Thinker may be expected to return fire and advance on any positions opposed to Catholicism in particular, Christianity in general, Judaism, Western culture, representative government, our Constitution, our continued national existence and borders, or the original if weakly enduring American Ideal.
+But the Catholic American Thinker may be expected to return fire and advance on any positions opposed to Catholicism in particular, Christianity in general, Judaism, Western culture, liberty of man, private property, free markets, representative government, our Constitution, our continued national existence and borders, or the original if weakly enduring American Ideal.

 We submit that morality, as all the world recognizes it, has its origination and its living roots deep into Theism, i.e., theistic religions of various stripe.
 We submit that the highest form of morality existing in the world today may be found in Western Civilization’s Judeo-Christian ethos.
 And that the worst examples of immorality in the world today come out of irreligion, i.e., atheism, and out of anti-religion, i.e., secularism.